WeMakeDevs/github-tutorial/README.md

 - Kevin says:
 - Thanks for the great explations.
 - Amazing work!
-Keep it up!
+Keep it up...